Webs of Type P

 \end{definition}

-If $\bba$ and $\bbb$ are two sequences of nonnegative integers, then a general morphism in $\aWeb$ from $\bba$ to $\bbb$ is a $\k$-linear combination of diagrams obtained by vertically and horizontally concatenating splits, merges, and vertical strands labeled by nonnegative integers and, moreover, when the labels along the bottom (resp.\ top) of each diagram are read left to right one obtains the sequence $\bba$ (resp.\ $\bbb$).
-On diagrams composition is given by vertical concatenation and the monoidal structure is given by horizontal concatenation.

 Going forward, and in the relations defined above, we use the following conventions: \begin{itemize} \item Strands labeled by `0' are to be deleted; \item Diagrams containing a negatively-labeled strand are to be read as zero; \item We will sometimes choose to omit labels on strands when the label is clear from context. \end{itemize} For brevity, we also adopt the convention in calculations that when an equality follows from a previous result, this fact is indicated by placing the relevant equation number over the equals sign in question.
 We also adopt the convention that we sometimes write $0$ for the monoidal unit object.

 \begin{remark} When $\k$ is a field \(\aWeb\) can be viewed as a non-quantum version of categories which appear in \cite{QS, ST, TVW}.
-It can also be seen to be isomorphic to the {\em Schur category} defined in \cite{BEPO}, which appeared as this paper was being prepared.
+It can also be seen to be isomorphic to the Schur category defined in \cite{BEPO}, which appeared as this paper was being prepared.
 As explained therein, the Schur category is related to the category introduced in \cite{CKM}. \end{remark}